 If something is causing stress at work, don't be tempted to internalize it and keep from worrying your spouse.
 This does not work.

 Even if you can pull it off now, you won't be able to handle it in the long run.
-You will find that talking about your concerns will strengthen your relationship and relieve your stress at home.
+You will find that talking about your concerns will strengthen your relationship and relieve stress at home.
 In truth, it will likely relieve your stress at work as well.

 5. If Possible, Share Concerns From Work With Your Supervisor

 Your supervisor may not be approachable if your situation is tenuous.
-However, in most cases they are.
+However, in most cases, they are.

 Take the time to identify your concerns.
 Write them down.
 Say them out loud.
 How will you present them to your boss?
-Actually right out full sentences of what you will say and practice voicing your concerns out loud.
+Actually write out full sentences of what you will say and practice voicing your concerns out loud.